About

 Chronicle Makers started as a simple question

-The answer turned out to be three things: a structured process, the right AI tools used in the right way, and a community of people working toward the same goal.
+The answer turned out to be three things: a structured process, the right AI tools used the right way, and a community of people working toward the same goal.
 Not more research.
 Not more subscriptions.
 Structure, tools, and accountability.

-Why Pennsylvania made me a better teacher
+Why Pennsylvania made me a better educator

 That's why I use Pennsylvania as the proving ground for everything I teach.
 If a research technique works there, it works other places too.